-You may be worried about meeting others, even if you are vaccinated.
+You may be worried about meeting others, even if you are fully vaccinated.
 You can feel safe knowing that your COVID-19 vaccine works, no matter which one you get.

 If you are a close contact

-If you tested positive for COVID-19
+If you previously had COVID-19